Garrett Richards

-Garrett Thomas Richards (born May 27, 1988) is an American professional baseball pitcher who is currently a free agent.
-He has previously played in MLB for the Los Angeles Angels, San Diego Padres, Boston Red Sox and Texas Rangers.
+Garrett Thomas Richards (born May 27, 1988) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Los Angeles Angels, San Diego Padres, Boston Red Sox, and Texas Rangers.

 Amateur career

-Richards attended Edmond Memorial High School in Edmond, Oklahoma, where he was a four-year letterwinner.
+Richards attended Edmond Memorial High School in Edmond, Oklahoma, where he was a four-year letterman.
 His best season was in 2005, where he pitched to a 8–5 win–loss record with a 2.97 earned run average (ERA) and 106 strikeouts.
 The team won regional championships in 2005 and 2006.

 Undrafted out of high school, Richards attended the University of Oklahoma and played college baseball for the Oklahoma Sooners.
-In 2007, his freshman year, he recorded nine saves, the fourth most in team history.
+In 2007, his freshman year, he recorded nine saves, the fourth-most in team history.
 That summer, he played with the Cotuit Kettleers of the Cape Cod Baseball League.
 In 2008, he made his first career collegiate start.
 He played the summer with the Mat-Su Miners of the Alaska Baseball League.
 As a full-time starter in 2009, Richards led the team in strikeouts (85) and wins (9).